 She is active in many non-profit organizations.
 She currently serves on the board of directors of the University of Texas Law School Foundation, the Greater Houston Partnership and the Texas Medical Center, and is on the Board of Visitors of the UT MD Anderson Cancer Center.

-Ms. Longoria is an honors graduate of the University of Texas, and received her J.D. from the University of Texas in 1979.
+Ms Longoria is an honours graduate of the University of Texas and received her J.D. from the University of Texas in 1979.
 She has extensive experience in commercial litigation in both state and federal court, with a concentration of experience in securities litigation and securities arbitration.
 She has significant experience in arbitrating cases before the National Association of Securities Dealers, Inc. (NASD), the New York Stock Exchange (NYSE), and the American Arbitration Association (AAA), and in representing broker-dealers and associated persons in regulatory proceedings before the Securities Exchange Commission, the NYSE, the NASD and the Texas Securities Board.